TheDaemoness/IceAndShadow3/src/main/scala/mod/iceandshadow3/lib/compat/README.md

 which contain classes and objects primarily related to the implementation of IaS3 logic, which generally shouldn't be referenced wherever their associated Minecraft types shouldn't be referenced (with some exceptions, like types meant to be mixed-in/inherited).

+## Binders

+As a way to skirt around the worst of the type restriction rules, the compat module makes heavy use of binders, which assign integer IDs to library types that can be then used to lookup their implementations in O(1) time.
+See the Binder class in the `.util.collect` for more info.

+The binder singletome objects themselves are in the relevant `impl` packages.